 But that goes against basic biology.
 All healthy human beings have an inner stream of thoughts and feelings that include criticism, doubt, and fear.
 David and Congleton have worked with leaders in various industries to build a critical skill they call emotional agility, which enables people to approach their inner experiences in a mindful, values-driven, and productive way rather than buying into or trying to suppress them.
 Recognize your patterns.
+Label your thoughts and emotions.
+Accept them.
+Act on your values.
 Resilience Is About How You Recharge, Not How You Endure.
-As constant travelers and parents of a 2-year-old, we sometimes fantasize about how much work we can do when one of us gets on a plane, undistracted by phones, friends, and Finding Nemo.
+After working hard for long hours and toughing it out, we at least expect success.

 What I Do When it Feels Like My Work Isn't Good Enough.
 In the beginning, it was easy.